 Like the Julius Zebra books, these are heavily illustrated and do not seem overwhelming to kids who may struggle to read.
 The short pages and hilarious, outlandish story line keep them interested and engaged.

+These are great for reluctant readers in middle school.
 Both of my kids love comics and graphic novels.
 I think they are great for busy boys and reluctant readers because they are super engaging and not overly intimidating.

 Plus the extra visual cues of the cartoon make it easy on the reader.